-Easy Card Games for Dementia Patients(2022): Bring Joy to Your Loved Ones
+Easy Card Games for Dementia Patients(2023): Bring Joy to Your Loved Ones

 Did you know that you can combat feelings of depression, reduce stress, improve memory and cognition, sharpen logical thinking, and spend some quality time with your loved ones just by playing the below card games for seniors?